solliegarcia/Manoa-Meals/README.md

 5. Run `$ vagrant ssh` in the manoa-meals directory

-6. Run `$ gem install rails --no-rdoc --no-ri`

-7. Run `$ bundle install`
+6. Run `$ bundle install`

-8. Run `$ rake db:create` to create the database, the default username and password is "vagrant".
+7. Run `$ rake db:create` to create the database, the default username and password is "vagrant".

-6. Navigate to 192.168.10.10 in your web browser and ensure everything is working properly.
+8. Navigate to 192.168.10.10 in your web browser and ensure everything is working properly.